DanThePanMan/100-days-of-code/log.md

 ### Day 21, December 5, 2023
 **Today's Progress**:
 simply completed the rest of the exercises in that section of the course.
-Going to do more once I am not sick anymore
+Going to do more once I am not sick anymore\

+### Day 22, December 8, 2023
+**Today's Progress**:
+Learned about DOM manipulation

+**Thoughts**
+Honestly I think that this is super cool, as now I can finally make my websites functioal instead of just looking good.
+Learning this unlocks so many different things to do for my websites and I look forward to actually using it.